Raphael-Boichot/Arduino-MegaBurner-V2/README.md

 You can add a red LED connected to D12 (Writing) and a green LED connected to D13 (Reading) to have real time information from the board itself.
 Use 360 Ohms resistors to protect them.
 The PSOP44 to DIP44 adapter is a generic brand from Amazon, nothing fancy.
 I've mounted it on pin headers in order to be able to change it without wasting the shield.
 Double check each connection with a multimeter before attempting any burn.

 Wire everything by hand on a generic shield like me or more simply, use the [dedicated PCB](/PCB/) given with the project.
+I recommend using long pin headers for the connection to the Arduino (15 or 17 mm), standard 13 mm pin headers are much to stiff for the task.

 ![](/PCB/PCB.png)